brainygamer/brainygamer/README.md

 ### 🎙️ Beyond the Classroom

-I have a long-standing history in the gaming community, formerly hosting **The Brainy Gamer** podcast.
-When I’m not in a rehearsal hall or a lecture hall, you can usually find me at a baseball game, traveling, or exploring the cultural significance of play.
+I have a long-standing history in the gaming community, formerly hosting **The Brainy Gamer** blog and podcast.
+When I’m not in a rehearsal hall or a lecture hall, you can usually find me at a baseball game, traveling, or composing music.

 ---